 This reminded me when I was a kid.
 A friend and I were playing in a small pit, and my dog jumped in to join the fun.
 When we grew tired of this diversion, we climbed out, but my dog was stuck.
 It was too high for him to jump and too steep to climb.

 We decided a stepladder might provide the needed assistance.
 I told my pet we would be right back (I really believed he could understand me) and hightailed it to find a ladder.
 Only a few hurried steps on my journey and my faithful dog was by my side.

 In both these cases, panic helped these animals do something they wouldn’t have otherwise done.
 The same is true with people; when a panic occurs, we can do extraordinary things.
 There is power in panic.

 Do you like this post?
 Want to read more?
-Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.
+Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.